Winzar/portfolio-project/README.md

 ## General info

+Code for my portofolio.
+Sass files are seperated out into partials and the unedited version of the sass file is in the old_styles file.
 Website generally set up using flex and media queries in order to adjust to website size.

 ## Nav